lysmarine/lysmarine_gen/README.md

 cd /lysmarine; export LMBUILD="raspbian"; ./build.sh
 ```

-When starting the build script, it's possible to build only a list of specified stages by  providing arguments to build.sh
+When starting the build script, it's possible to build only a list of specified stages
+by providing arguments to build.sh

 Example, to build the minimal GUI :
 ```
 ./build.sh 10 15 18 20 50 55 60 98
 ```
-When the script is done, you need to `exit;` The resulting image will be located in `./lysmarine_gen/cross-build-release/release/`
+When the script is done, you need to `exit;` The resulting image will be
+located in `./lysmarine_gen/cross-build-release/release/`

-# Build directly on the single bord computer
+# Build directly on the single board computer

 #### Dependencies
 ```